 The interior of the five-story structure can be divided into three distinct design elements: the proscenium arch and the stage blockhouse, the orchestra seating and the boxes, and the balcony section plus the interior lobby.
 The overall design of the space exhibits a strong neoclassical flavor, although there are some later Art Deco additions.
 Each of these spaces are framed by an arch.
 Large, curved pendentive areas are created between them at their meeting points.
 The intrados portion of the proscenium arch bears a classical motif of roundel, anthemion, palmette, and arabesque forms.
 The extrados of the proscenium arch are beaded mouldings, twisted festoon mouldings, and flowered medallion roundel mouldings.
 The extrados of the other arches are a simpler running plant-form medallion moulding.
 The orchestra pit was covered when the theatre was converted for motion pictures.
 Six tiered, curved boxes grace the orchestra seating area; three on the orchestra seating level and three on the balcony level.
 These box seats are recessed in a large, arched niche.
 Elaborate grills crown the interior surface of the upper vault and ovalettes face each box.
 The balcony section is basically oval in shape.
 The lower seating in the balcony exhibits strong Art Deco traits, while the upper seating is similar to the neoclassical style of the orchestra seating.
 The marvelous acoustics in the auditorium are only surpassed by the wonderful ambiance of The Theatre.

 The Maryland Theatre is an independent non-profit, managed by a Board of Directors, which is supported by ticket sales and venue rentals, sponsors and donations, and concessions sales.
 The latter two revenue streams combined are approximately 20% of revenues annually.
 Additionally, many local and government grants have been awarded in order to complete ongoing capital projects within the facility.
 The Theatre recently celebrated her 100th Anniversary in 2015, a major facility restoration including restored seating and flooring, upgraded HVAC system, refurbished plaster, and improved fire protection system, has been completed and backstage upgrades include dressing room remodels, modernized rigging systems, refitted curtains.
 In late 2019, construction of a five-level Performing Arts Center was completed providing much-needed on-site box office, tripling concessions spaces, additional restrooms, and updated fire escape systems.
 This expansion greatly improved the flow of patrons for the historic auditorium as well as enhancing the patron experience by providing many new amenities.
-The new Performing Arts Center provides new space for private event-hosting including a VIP Suite, ballroom, event kitchen, cocktail lounge, conference room, and studio.
+The new Performing Arts Center provides new space for private event-hosting including a ballroom, event kitchen, cocktail lounge, conference room, , studio and 12 person Suite.
 Daily classroom space for WCPS, additional dressing rooms, and a large grand lobby are also included in the new expansion tying together the historic auditorium and the new facility.
 Creating these additional revenue streams for sustainability by adding larger gathering, rehearsal, and event spaces have increased the usage of the facility.